She’ll never forget the day she died.

 She reluctantly faced the prosecuting crowd.
 They shouted and pegged her with more stones and spit.
 Her tearful sisters, Belle and Mary, stood amongst them.
 When she met their eyes, they slowly turned their backs.
 Her face grew warm with anger.
 Betrayal.
 Abandonment.

 She looked at Deputy, who had pulled the loop over her head and went to tightening the knot and fastening her neck.

 Through heavy gasps, she said, “You know this town wouldn’t have grown without me.”

 Ignoring her, Deputy pulled a note from his trouser pocket and opened it.
 Then, he reached into his breast pocket and pulled his reading glasses free.
 He placed them on his face and looked over the note.

 “You—you people wanted to bring money into this town,” Trudy yelled.
 “I caught the train over to Detroit and brought it here!
 You people wanted Mayor Tucker out of office.
 I made him disappear!
 You people wanted this hotel built.
 I signed the permits!
 I paid the price to make Holloway the train-stop town!
 I made it Saloon Alley.
-While you people sat in your homes and collected money from tourists and travelers, I was out there, making deals that made us all rich!”
+While you people sat at home collecting money from tourists and travelers, I was out there making deals that made us all rich!”

 Deputy cleared his throat.
 The crowd fell silent.